Accepting applications: 2025-2026 (VSLO opens mid-to-late February)

 Scott Campbell, Visiting Student Coordinator, will notify students regarding the status of their application after the application deadline.

-- The Duke University School of Medicine application requirements must be met in order to officially rotate at Duke.
+- The Duke University School of Medicine application requirements must be met to rotate at Duke officially.

 - The Duke University School of Medicine stipulates that Duke medical students must have the opportunity to enroll before notifying visiting medical students confirming their acceptance.